stripe/rainier/README.md

 ## Building

-Rainier currently uses [Bazel](https://bazel.build/) to build.
-If you have Bazel installed, you can build Rainier and test that it's working by executing `bazel run src/models:fitnormal`.
+Rainier uses [SBT](https://www.scala-sbt.org/) to build.
+If you have SBT installed, you can build Rainier and test that it's working by executing `sbt run` and then choosing `3` to run `FitNormal`.
 You should see output something like this:

 ```
-INFO: Running command line: bazel-bin/src/models/fitnormal
+[info] Running rainier.models.FitNormal
     2.19 |
          |                                 ·           ··
          |               ·           ·  · ·· ·  ···  ·  ·· ·  ·    · · ·